slantview/slantview.github.io/source/_posts/2014-10-08-first-post.markdown

 categories: test tech
 ---

-Hello and welcome to my new Jekyll blog.
+Hello and welcome to my new Octopress blog.

 Test Code block: